Jamesllllllllll/Daily-Dashboard/README.md

    ```

 3. **API Keys Setup:**
-   To fully utilize the features of Daily Dashboard, you need to obtain API keys from the following services:
+   To use the features of Daily Dashboard, you need to obtain API keys from the following services:

-   - WeatherAPI (for city visualization)
+   - WeatherAPI (for retrieving the current weather for the selected city)
-   - Mapbox (for mapping services, make sure to use the public key)
+   - Mapbox (for retrieving a list of cities for the Weather component)
    - NewsAPI (for top articles)
+   - API-Ninjas (for retrieving a random quote or fact)

    Register and create an account at each of these services to obtain your API keys.